-Exams will be in-class, closed book, and as (tentatively) scheduled above.
+Exams will be in-class and closed book.
 They will consist of calculations and theory questions.
-Exam formats will include short questions and longer problems requiring development, analysis, and presentation of comprehensive solutions.
-Concepts from handouts and class discussions will be included on the exam.
+Exam formats will include multiple-choice questions and longer problems requiring development, analysis, and presentation of comprehensive solutions.
+Concepts from chapter notes and quizzes will be included on the exam.
 While Exams 2 and 3 will emphasize material covered during that exam period, some questions will require a solid understanding of topics covered on previous exams.
-Exam prep problems and solutions will be provided on eLearning at least one week prior to the exam.

 You are not permitted to use any electronic communications devices during the exam.
 This explicitly includes cell phones, pagers, computers, iPads, and other advanced electronic devices.
 I will consider it cheating if a cell phone or other electronic communication device is used and/or visible during the exam.
-Calculator usage during the exam is limited to basic level (4-function) calculators only.
-All caps and hats must be removed during the exam.
 You are not permitted to copy or otherwise reproduce the exams at any time.
 This includes taking pictures of the exam with your cell phone or other device while taking the exam or when reviewing graded exams in class.

 All students are required to present proof of identification at the time of the exam.
 Acceptable documentation must include picture identification such as an official UTD Comet Card, Passport, or State approved driver's license.

 Unless you have prior approval from the instructor, you must take the exam in the section for which you are registered.